deic-dk/kubernetes_backend/README.md

 watch_create_pod is false, and the defaulte returned value of watch_delete_pod is true, so that the watch functions cannot be abused to get information about whether other users have a pod with the given name.

-When a pod is created, once it reaches ready state, the entry is removed from the backend's watch dict.
+When a pod is created, once it reaches ready state, the entry is removed from the backend's dict of creating pods to watch.
-In case the user makes a watch_create_pod request after this occurs, the backend checks whether the pod exists and returns true if so.
+In case the user makes a watch_create_pod request after this occurs, the backend checks whether the pod exists and returns true iff it exists and is owned by the user.

 #### delete_all_user